 The services and number ranges cited most frequently by regulators were PRS (fixed and mobile, including voice, SMS and MMS).
-The majority of respondent NRAs (3) identified premium rate numbers or services as potentially falling within the scope of Article 28(2) of the USD.
-Seven of these specified that they expected fraud or misuse of such numbers or services to continue or increase in the future, including on a cross-border basis (4).
+The majority of respondent NRAs (4) identified premium rate numbers or services as potentially falling within the scope of Article 28(2) of the USD.
+Seven of these specified that they expected fraud or misuse of such numbers or services to continue or increase in the future, including on a cross-border basis (5).
 In the next couple of paragraphs we will briefly explore how PRS work, to understand the scope for instances of fraud or misuse.

 To use premium rate numbers or services, end-users may contact such numbers themselves, or agree to receive messages.
 They can be accessed and delivered over a range of platforms - fixed voice and Internet; mobile voice, SMS and mobile Internet; and interactive digital television - which are increasingly converging.
+In response to the public consultation, one of the stakeholders (6) pointed out that NRAs should consider differentiating between PRS generally, and directory services, "the latter being electronic communications services providers and hence already complying with authorization requirements".

 Although the end-user receives a single bill from the electronic communications service provider, the service has two parts - an electronic communications service and a content service.
-These are typically provided by different parties, where the provider of the revenue share service is separate from the electronic communications provider, and might contract out the provision and/or promotion of the service to a further party (the content provider).
-Alternatively, they may be provided by the same party, particularly a mobile provider offering downloads from its own web portal, which is regulated as a PRS in some, but not all, countries.
+These are typically provided by different parties, where the provider of the revenue

-(3) NRAs from Belgium, Czech Republic, Finland, France, Greece, Ireland, Malta, Netherlands, Poland, Sweden, Switzerland and UK.
+(4) NRAs from Belgium, Czech Republic, Finland, France, Greece, Ireland, Malta, Netherlands, Poland, Sweden, Switzerland and UK.

-(4) NRAs from Belgium, Germany, Greece, Netherlands, Slovak Republic, Sweden and UK.
+(5) NRAs from Belgium, Germany, Greece, Netherlands, Slovak Republic, Sweden and UK.